JuanOlaya/Artificial-Intelligence/README.md

 ### 2. Blend Trees  (Animator window)

 At the beginning of this course we focused on the implementation of main character's movement.
-We use the Animator window of Unity and his functionality [Blend Trees](https://docs.unity3d.com/Manual/class-BlendTree.html).
+We use the Animator window of Unity and its functionality [Blend Trees](https://docs.unity3d.com/Manual/class-BlendTree.html).
 This functionality allows us blend character's animations.
 For instance, from walking to running.

 In the Animator Controller we blend the following character's animations:
 - Idle to Turn Right and Turn Left